persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 User manual - Data analyses
 ===========================

-The interface allows to perform the following types of data analysis:
+The interface allows one to perform the following types of data analysis:
   - Data analyses to get moments, minimum, maximum, PDF, etc.
   - Marginals inferences
   - Dependence inferences